 23 July 2020

-Anti-Slavery International joins nearly 200 organisations from around the world, requesting that companies ensure that they are not linked to the horrific abuses of workers in the Xinjiang Uygur Autonomous Region of China, known locally as East Turkistan.
+Anti-Slavery International joins 300 organisations from around the world, requesting that companies ensure that they are not linked to the horrific abuses of workers in the Xinjiang Uygur Autonomous Region of China, known locally as East Turkistan.

 Uyghur rights and human rights organisations are calling on companies that produce textiles such as homewares and garments, to ensure that products linked to the forced labour of the Uyghur and other Turkic and Muslim-majority peoples does not enter their supply chains.

 This is because the Chinese government is targeting these native people of the Xinjiang Uyghur Autonomous Region on the basis of their ethnicity and religion.
 This persecution includes mass detention – as many as 1.8 million Uyghurs, Kazakhs, Kyrgyz and Hui have been detained in internment camps and prisons constituting the largest mass detention of an ethno-religious community since World War II, forced sterilisation of women, forced labour, forced separation of families, high-tech surveillance; and torture.

 The atrocities are at such scale that human rights experts have defined the abuses as crimes against humanity.